selkamand/crux-docs/docs/source/appendices/manuscript_recreation.rst

-The Step 4 panel (Review Tabular Data) contains the data table, including the signature variants and their contributions for each sample; part of the table is shown on screenshot 18 with some details blanked.
+The Step 4 panel (Review Tabular Data) contains the data table, including the signature variants and their contributions for each sample; part of the table is shown on screenshot 18.
 This data can be subsetted and searched but is more easily comprehended in the next Step.

 .. container:: example-box